pPetrichor/WorldCanvas/README.md

 The code is provided for academic research purposes only.

-For any questions, please contact ymengas@connect.ust.hk.
+For any questions, please contact hwangif@connect.ust.hk.